What is Pet Palliative Care and When is it Needed?

 fluffy white dog laying on his back getting belly rubs

-At Hold My Paws, we understand that caring for your beloved pet during their senior years or when facing a terminal illness can be emotionally challenging.
-Our compassionate palliative care services are designed to enhance your pet's comfort and quality of life during this delicate time, as well as providing both you and your cherished companion with the support and resources you need for the road ahead.
-We speak from personal experience and intimately understand the benefits of palliative care, especially when managed in the comfort of your own home.
-Your pet receives the best standard of care in the place they are most comfortable, whether that's your cat's favourite window bed or your dog's favourite sunny spot in the back yard, we work where they are most relaxed and at ease.
+Caring for your beloved pet during their senior years, or when facing a terminal illness can be emotionally challenging.
+Our palliative care services are designed to enhance your pet's comfort and quality of life during this delicate time, as well as provide both you and your cherished companion with the support and resources you need for the road ahead.
+We assess and tailor our approach to each pet as an individual, to ensure your pet receives the best standard of care in the place they are most comfortable.

 What is Pet Palliative Care?